smaroukis/shared-learning-arduino/Personal Folders/that_marouk_ish/tmi Log.md

 More Raw in [tmi Lab Notebook](tmi%20Lab%20Notebook.md)

 2022-10-15
-Days 9 and 10 - Multitasking Mania
+Days 9 and 10 - Multitasking Mania and New IDE
 "Mania" because I found many ways to skin the multitasking cat, here I am trying to go with the most simple way, and progress towards some of the other techniques - see resources I found below.

-Finished [this code](https://github.com/smaroukis/shared-learning-arduino/blob/main/Personal%20Folders/that_marouk_ish/tmi13%20Multitasking-1.md) which demonstrates the first step of better multitasking(I would say this is now upper beginner level).
+Finished [this project](https://github.com/smaroukis/shared-learning-arduino/blob/main/Personal%20Folders/that_marouk_ish/tmi13%20Multitasking-1.md) which demonstrates the first step of better multitasking(I would say this is now upper beginner level).
+I also started using VSCode with the PlatformIO extension - no issues so far.

 The code rotates a servo motor from 0 to 180 position and stops when a pushbutton is pressed.
 An LED blinks at a rate proportional to the position of the servo (blinks fast at pos = 0 and slow at pos = 180).